levetation/Bookmarks/README.md

 A bookmark website

 ## ideas
-* bookmarks can have categories
+* organise bookmarks into categories
-* allow user to create their own folders

-## to-do

-* work on register page (user friendly)
+* links are buttons/emoji's instead of string
+* add reminders app